 - Slow charge cycle

-- Must not leave unattended while charging since overcharging can cause irreversible damage
+- Must not be left unattended while charging since overcharging can cause irreversible damage

 - 2-5 year life expectancy